PivotBuddy

 The 4-7 Day Rule

-Each follow-up must provide new value: "Just closed a new F500 customer" or "New product feature launched."
+Each follow-up must provide new value: "Just closed a new F500 customer" or "New product feature launched that increases conversion by 40%."
+Never send a follow-up that is just "checking in"--always include a new data point that demonstrates forward momentum.

 Monthly Investor Updates

-Send monthly updates to your network before you're raising.
+Send monthly updates to your network before you are raising.
 This builds a "line, not a dot" relationship.
+When you eventually ask for a meeting, the investor has watched your progress over months and has context that reduces the selling you need to do.

 Pipeline Management